Research Assistant Intern

 Even worse, this escalation spirals.
 Heightened security risks and severing economic ties with Mainland China push Taipei closer to Washington for protection and trade.
 Interpreting this trend as a growing sentiment for independence, Beijing escalates its measures against Taiwan as a form of punishment.
 The spiral begins, and the status quo leans towards conflict.

 However, this is not what the people of Taiwan want.
-By 2023, 89% of people in Taiwan support maintaining the status quo in some shape or form.
+By 2023, 89% of the people in Taiwan support maintaining the status quo in some shape or form.
 The cause for immediate Taiwanese independence has also never attained more than 10% of the population’s support in the last 19 years, since 1994.
 The status quo is the best compromise for all parties involved.
 Yet, the status quo can only be achieved by returning back to the 1992 Consensus and the One-China policy, and by halting these congressional visits.

 Admittedly, there are political reasons behind these congressional visits.
 In a survey conducted in September 2023, more than two-thirds of Americans supported a strengthening U.S.-Taiwan relationship and believed that the U.S. should intervene (economic sanction, military supply aid, etc.) in the case of an invasion of Taiwan.
 Taiwan serves a critical role in the U.S.-China competition.
 The island is a technological powerhouse; it is irreplaceable in the global semiconductor supply chain.
 Taiwan is also crucial to U.S. regional security interests as a part of the first island chain.
 It is therefore no surprise that Congress has oriented its focus onto Taiwan.